ihonliu/ResXKeyCodeGenerator/README.md

 * Supports custom `CultureInfo`
 * Languages are only loaded the first time a language is referenced
 * Only use memory for the languages used
-* Can ship satellite dlls seperately
+* Can ship satellite dlls separately

 Disadvantages of using `System.Resources.ResourceManager`